Qovery/qovery-client-go/docs/ClusterAdvancedSettings.md

 HasDatabaseMongodbAllowedCidrs returns a boolean if a field has been set.

-### GetDatabaseRedisDenyPublicAccess
+### GetDatabaseRedisDenyAnyAccess

-`func (o *ClusterAdvancedSettings) GetDatabaseRedisDenyPublicAccess() bool`
+`func (o *ClusterAdvancedSettings) GetDatabaseRedisDenyAnyAccess() bool`

-GetDatabaseRedisDenyPublicAccess returns the DatabaseRedisDenyPublicAccess field if non-nil, zero value otherwise.
+GetDatabaseRedisDenyAnyAccess returns the DatabaseRedisDenyAnyAccess field if non-nil, zero value otherwise.

-### GetDatabaseRedisDenyPublicAccessOk
+### GetDatabaseRedisDenyAnyAccessOk

-`func (o *ClusterAdvancedSettings) GetDatabaseRedisDenyPublicAccessOk() (*bool, bool)`
+`func (o *ClusterAdvancedSettings) GetDatabaseRedisDenyAnyAccessOk() (*bool, bool)`

-GetDatabaseRedisDenyPublicAccessOk returns a tuple with the DatabaseRedisDenyPublicAccess field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetDatabaseRedisDenyAnyAccessOk returns a tuple with the DatabaseRedisDenyAnyAccess field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDatabaseRedisDenyPublicAccess
+### SetDatabaseRedisDenyAnyAccess

-`func (o *ClusterAdvancedSettings) SetDatabaseRedisDenyPublicAccess(v bool)`
+`func (o *ClusterAdvancedSettings) SetDatabaseRedisDenyAnyAccess(v bool)`

-SetDatabaseRedisDenyPublicAccess sets DatabaseRedisDenyPublicAccess field to given value.
+SetDatabaseRedisDenyAnyAccess sets DatabaseRedisDenyAnyAccess field to given value.

-### HasDatabaseRedisDenyPublicAccess
+### HasDatabaseRedisDenyAnyAccess

-`func (o *ClusterAdvancedSettings) HasDatabaseRedisDenyPublicAccess() bool`
+`func (o *ClusterAdvancedSettings) HasDatabaseRedisDenyAnyAccess() bool`

-HasDatabaseRedisDenyPublicAccess returns a boolean if a field has been set.
+HasDatabaseRedisDenyAnyAccess returns a boolean if a field has been set.

 ### GetDatabaseRedisAllowedCidrs